-When it comes to the top management in organisations, scepticism towards strengths-based leadership approaches and interventions is still common.
+When it comes to the top management in organisations, skepticism towards strengths-based leadership approaches and interventions is still common.

 How can we encourage top hot shots to talk about their strengths, show appreciation, and create an environment where employees can truly flourish?